S – Telephone Signposting Toolkit

 Difficulty Swallowing

-If patient has any symptoms of sore throat/tonsillitis please refer to the guidance first.
+If patient has any symptoms of a sore throat/tonsilitis please refer to that guidance first.

 Excessive sweating